Kevin Campion (rugby league): Career

 went on to play 80 games for the club between 1998 and 2000, including the 1998 and 2000 NRL Grand Finals.
 He scored a try for Brisbane in their 38–12 win over the Canterbury-Bankstown Bulldogs in the 1998 decider.

 Campion then signed with the New Zealand Warriors in 2001 and went on to play at lock forward in their 2002 NRL Grand Final loss to the Sydney Roosters.
-At half-time in that match, coach Daniel Anderson (rugby league) attempted to inspire the team by playing a mock commentary track of the Warriors scoring "the greatest try ever scored".
+At half-time in that match, coach Daniel Anderson attempted to inspire the team by playing a mock commentary track of the Warriors scoring "the greatest try ever scored".
 Campion picked up the tape recorder, smashed it on the ground and gave the team an inspired speech instead.

 This appearance made Campion one of only five players who have played in Grand Finals for three clubs during his career.

 Campion also represented Queensland on six occasions: four times in the annual State of Origin series, and twice in the Super League Tri-series.
 He also helped Ireland to the quarter-finals in the 2000 World Cup.
 Whilst at the New Zealand Warriors, Campion was co-captain with New Zealand international halfback Stacey Jones.